Ernesto-Valdes/web-pm-tools/code-workflow/code-workflow.md

-## Remove Personal Settings
+## Intentionally Untracked Files

-Remove personal settings from the project.
+Remove personal and development settings from the project.
 It will help to keep the repo clean and faster to clone for new members of the team.
 Use the `.gitignore` file.
 Here is an example:

 ```
 /* .gitignore file */
 node_modules
+app/bower_components
 dist
 .tmp
 .sass-cache
-app/bower_components
+personal-todo.md
 ```

 For more info, read [gitignore docs](http://git-scm.com/docs/gitignore).